 Have you ever seen an amazing piece of clothing on the internet, in a shop, or in a friend’s wardrobe and then wanted to buy something similar on the internet?

 Customers purchasing on eBay can also send a picture of what they want to buy and get a response with offers.
-It really is like a nice chat with a friend.

 Originally, Ralph was created to help customers choose Christmas gifts.
-Users can get information about products they are interested in on Messenger, and don’t have to open a browser to see the descriptions of recommended products.
+Users can get information about products they are interested in on Messenger and don’t have to open a browser to see the descriptions of recommended products.

-Marvel uses a chatbot primarily to sell movie tickets and boost sales.
+Marvel uses a chatbot solution primarily to sell movie tickets and boost sales.
 They made it effortless for users to buy tickets via chatbot.
 There is no need to search for information about the time or place of movies online–the bot asks questions and makes suggestions according to the user’s preferences.
-Thanks to this chatbot, purchasing a ticket for an upcoming show is quick and easy.
+Thanks to the chatbot, purchasing a ticket for an upcoming show is quick and easy.

 Domino’s made Twitter a permanent option for placing and completing orders.
 By adding a pizza emoji to a tweet or message on Slack or Facebook, customers can order a pizza to their place.
-This is an incredible example of a successful conversational commerce trend for increasing customer loyalty.
+This is an incredible example of a successful conversational ecommerce trend for increasing customer loyalty.

-How to start with conversational commerce?
+How to start with conversational ecommerce?